3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 This new system uses the `Kiauh` `G-code Shell Command Extension` optional install.
 If your user files need updating it will prompt you to extract the required files from the main `Demon Klipper Essentials Unified` directory & place them in the new directory `Demon_User_Files` outside of the managed main directory, this is directly inside your printer's `config` directory.
 It will also move your current files to a `Previous_Versions` directory & place the new updated files in the `Demon_User_Files` directory ready for you to transpose your previous settings onto them.
 This system will even create numbered backups of the files it moves if the version numbers are the same as before so you will never lose your settings.

-To use this awesome new feature you have to have the `Kiauh` `G-code Shell Command Extension` installed on your system as mentioned in the [prerequisites section](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/Prerequisites/Prerequisites.md#optional---kiauh-g-code-shell-command-extension---optional).
-Then you need to add *ONE* of these include commands to activate the feature depending on what Pi system you're using.
-There are 4 pre-made ones for the most popular systems.
+To use this awesome feature you have to have the `Kiauh` `G-code Shell Command Extension` installed on your system as mentioned in the [prerequisites section](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/Prerequisites/Prerequisites.md#optional---kiauh-g-code-shell-command-extension---optional).
+Then you need to add this include command to activate the feature!

 <br>